 The ukulele chord progressions are something you need to learn.
-It is fun, nice to listen to, and your “audience” will think you are a rely good Ukulele player.
-Even if you are not.
+It’s fun, enjoyable to listen to, and the “audience” will think you’re a good ukulele player.
+Even if you’re not.

-On the other hand, if you are good, you always want to learn some new.
+On the other hand, if you are good, you will always learn something new.
 Therefore, this search for new and good-sounding progressions will never stop.

 First of all, if you are a beginner you can read our tips below for Ukulele chords progressions.
 If you are a good ukulele player, we also have some tips for you.

 What are Ukulele progressions?

 Ukulele chord progressions are when you play one chord, then switch to a new one and so on, then start at the beginning of the progression.
 Normally there are 3 or 4 chords.
 You can play a progression over and over and it will sound great.
 You can also use these progressions in different songs.
 Some songs repeat a progression over and over.
 Example: La Bamba – C – F – G7

 In which order shall I learn the Ukulele progressions?